menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Lone Star is generally considered to be a blue-collar town.
-37.36% of the Lone Star workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lone Star is a blue-collar town, with 37.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lone Star is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Lone Star who work in sales jobs (14.11%), food service (12.40%), and office and administrative support (10.23%).

 Setting & Lifestyle